nextthingco/docs/CHIP_Pro-Docs/source/includes/_support.md

 set_gpio=gpio clear 138; gpio clear 139;
 ```

 In this case, “clear” means resetting the I/O to an output state.
-You can also use commands like “gpio toggle” to invert the current value, “gpio set” to set the pin HIGH, or “gpio input” to set it as an input.
+You can also use commands like `gpio toggle` to invert the current value, `gpio set` to set the pin HIGH, or `gpio input` to set it as an input.

 Now we need to call this function as early as possible in the boot process.
 In the same file, find this line: